skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 There are a handful of other things that may be useful to consider when measuring these frontend performance metrics.
-None of these are hard requirements but questions that I had when investigating frontend performance and will likely depend on the exact scenario.
+None of these are hard requirements but questions that I had when investigating frontend performance and will likely depend on your use case.

 First, when should these metrics be collected?
 For example, are these only on the first page load?
 If you have a single page app (SPA) should some of these